 2. Use the best keyword match type based on your objective.

-When you create a text ad as part of your AdWords PPC ad campaign, you have the option to use different keyword match types.
+When you create a text ad as part of your Ads PPC ad campaign, you have the option to use different keyword match types.
 Your four options are broad match, modified broad match, phrase match, or exact match.
 Each has different pros and cons that you should consider before choosing the right type of keyword match type for your campaign.

 Broad Match Type